 0. NWDAF containing AnLF discovers one or more instances of NWDAF containing MTLF via the NRF as illustrated in steps 0a, 0b, 0c.

 1. FL training between NWDAF containing MTLF (with Federated aggregation capability) and NWDAF containing MTLF (with Federated participation capability) is performed as described in Solution 21 Figure 6.21.2.3-1 or Solution 23 Figure 6.23.2-1.
+In addition, the NWDAF containing MTLF (with Federated participation capability) send their local training accuracy metrics via Nnwdaf_MLModelTraining_Notify in Figure 6.21.2.3-1 or exchange ML model parameters procedure (step 11) in Figure 6.23.2-1.

 2. The NWDAF containing MTLF sends Nnwdaf_MLmodelProvision_Notify message with Analytics ID(s), ML model ID(s), ML model file address, ML model serialization format, Training Accuracy metric per ML model ID.
 The training accuracy metrics indicates the ML model accuracy when the NWDAF containing MTLF performs training using training dataset.
+The training accuracy metric is calculated by the NWDAF containing MTLF (with Federated aggregation capability) aggregating the received local training accuracy metrics in step 1.

 3. [conditional] NWDAF containing AnLF sends Nnwdaf_MLModelTrainingUpdate_Subscribe message to the NWDAF containing MTLF with Analytics ID(s), ML model ID(s), Base Accuracy metric, Notification Correlation ID.
 The same ML model ID(s) as provided in step 2 are included.
 The Base Accuracy metric is an accuracy metric determined by the NWDAF containing AnLF using the dataset from live network.
 The Base Accuracy metric is provided by the NWDAF containing AnLF to notify the NWDAF containing MTLF, when the same ML model as in step 2 or a new ML model (for a given Analytics ID) is available with training accuracy higher than Base Accuracy metric.

-Editor's note: The Accuracy metric used depends on the conclusion of KI#1.
+NOTE: The Accuracy metric used depends on the conclusion of KI#1, which is similar to accuracy or MAE.

 4. [conditional] NWDAF containing MTLF sends Nnwdaf_MLModelTrainingUpdate_Notify message with Analytics ID(s), ML model ID(s), Training Accuracy metric.
 The ML model ID(s) included in the message may be the same re-trained ML model as provided in step 2 with new training accuracy higher than the Base Accuracy metric provided in step 3 or the ML model ID(s) may be a new trained ML model available for the Analytics ID(s) provided in step 3 with training accuracy level higher than the Base Accuracy metric.